subhajit007/crazy_bat/README.md

-Shoot the Crazy Bat.
+Shoot the Crazy Bat

 ============*******==============

-Inspired from.
+Inspired from

 http://createjs.com